mickrew/Diabetic-Retinopathy-Detection/README.md

 manage the material through Google Colab.
 During this phase we decided to reduce the resolution of the images, as found in the literature, to 786x524 so as to reduce the size of the dataset by 99% bringing it up to ~1GB.

+The DR has two major types: the Non-Proliferative Diabetic Retinopathy (NPDR) and Proliferative Diabetic Retinopathy (PDR).
+The DR in the early stages is called NPDR which is further divided into Mild, Moderate, and Severe stages.

+- **Mild** stage has one micro-aneurysm, a small circular red dot at the end of blood vessels.
+- In the **Moderate** stage the micro-aneurysm rapture into deeper layers and form a flame- shaped haemorrhage in the retina.
+- The **Severe** stage contains more than 20 intraretinal haemorrhages in each of the four quadrants, having definite venous bleeding with prominent intraretinal microvascular abnormalities.
+- **PDR** is the advanced stage of DR which leads to neovascularization, a natural formation of new blood vessels in the form of functional microvascular networks that grow on the inside surface of the retina.